mobidoktor/ebay_scraper/README.md

 # ebay_scraper
-An eBay scraper using Selinium, Beautiful Soup and Firebase.
+An eBay scraper using Selinium, Beautiful Soup, Firebase and lxml.

 ## Why use ebay_scraper, and not some other eBay scraping library?